5 Ways to Adjust to Online Therapy for College Students

 Sometimes sessions are tough, emotional, or draining.

+Balancing therapy with the demands of college life is an important part of supporting student mental health.
 It can seem disruptive when you have to go straight back to class after a session with no time to process what you just talked about.
 Depending on how much time you have before your next responsibility you can mentally transition from “therapy client” back to “college student” in different ways.
 Taking a quick drive or walk can allow you to be alone and resemble the feeling of leaving a physical therapy office.
 Journaling, deep breathing, and stretching can be quick activities to complete before heading out the room.

 Creating this post-therapy ritual, whatever that may be for you, is beneficial to help you mentally prepare for the next part of your day without that overwhelming sense of urgency to move on to the next task.
+Many higher education institutions now offer telehealth services and college telehealth platforms, to connect students with community resources and support their well-being throughout college and beyond.

 Having support navigating the transition to college can help you continue to make progress toward your therapy goals.